 “It’s great to see that our products are being noticed and recognised internationally,” says Ben.
 “Our AuScribe app development team, led by Andrew Tokmakoff, has worked hard to develop an app that is world class, so it’s really great that our hard work will not only help field ecologists here in Australia, but may also become of assistance to land managers everywhere.”

 A prototype app will be completed in the next few months, during which time the app will be designed and tested using laboratory-grown cyanobacteria.
 Once tested in the lab, the team plans to test the new app during fieldwork in Australia (in July-August) and southern Africa (in September as part of a UK Natural Environment Research Council project and Loughborough University funded research).
-Keep an eye out in upcoming editions of TERN eNewsletter for more updates on this exciting project.
+Keep an eye out in upcoming editions of TERN eNewsletter for more updates on field survey apps.

 Published in TERN newsletter June 2015